Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 {{< hint type=important >}}
 While this page describes and summarizes important aspects of the composition of AVM modules, it may not reference *All* of the shared and language specific requirements.

-Therefore, this guide **MUST** be used in conjunction with the [Shared Specification](/Azure-Verified-Modules/specs/shared/) and the [Bicep specific](/Azure-Verified-Modules/specs/bicep/) specifications. **ALL AVM modules** (Resource and Pattern modules) **MUST meet the respective requirements described in these specifications**!
+Therefore, this guide **MUST** be used in conjunction with the [Bicep specifications](/Azure-Verified-Modules/specs/bcp/). **ALL AVM modules** (Resource and Pattern modules) **MUST meet the respective requirements described in these specifications**!
 {{< /hint >}}

-## Naming / Composition
+## Composition

 {{< hint type=important >}}

-Before jumping on implementing your contribution, please review the AVM Module specifications, in particular the [Shared](/Azure-Verified-Modules/specs/shared/) and the [Bicep specific](/Azure-Verified-Modules/specs/bicep/) pages, to make sure your contribution complies with the AVM module's design and principles.
+Before jumping on implementing your contribution, please review the AVM Module specifications, in particular the [Bicep specification](/Azure-Verified-Modules/specs/bcp/) page, to make sure your contribution complies with the AVM module's design and principles.

 {{< /hint >}}